 Substance abuse and drug addiction have the potential to mess up somebody’s life.
 Whether it be their family, finances, or even their employment, drug abuse has a way of completely ruining everything in its path of destruction.

 What’s worse is that the longer someone is abusing drugs or alcohol, the more likely it is that they pose a danger to themselves and others.
 Seeking help is necessary.
-In circumstances like these, court-ordered substance abuse assessments may find themselves necessary.
+In circumstances like these, court-ordered substance abuse assessments may be necessary.

 Why Drug Assessment?